What Is Variation Theory? A Guide For Teachers

 Geometry examples: properties of shapes

-Property of shape is a particularly useful curriculum area to deploy Variation Theory and can be used from year 1 onwards to great effect.
-Below is a sequence of slides used in a lesson on describing rectangles with some year 1 students.
+Property of shape is a particularly useful curriculum area to deploy Variation Theory and can be used from kindergarten onwards to great effect.
+Below is a sequence of slides used in a lesson on describing rectangles with some kindergarten students.

-The rotation, colour and the type of shape have all varied so that students can generalise about the properties of rectangles (many believed that the ones on slide 17 and 19 were not), so they can really see the distinguishing features of the shape and not get caught on elements that are not important.
+The rotation, color and the type of shape have all varied so that students can generalize about the properties of rectangles (many believed that the ones on slide 17 and 19 were not), so they can really see the distinguishing features of the shape and not get caught on elements that are not important.

 This is the conceptual variation as outlined at the start of this blog in action.
 It uses examples and non-examples, standard and non-standard examples to draw out what it means for a shape to be a rectangle.

 A learning method which shows various examples of the same concept, making it easier to decipher what are constant properties within that concept, and what differs between examples.

 Variation theory is certainly used when teaching elementary math and is especially useful when teaching visual concepts such as properties of shapes.

 For example, students shown a triangle in different rotations can see that what makes them all triangles is their three sides.
 It is also a great way to instill mathematical methods, such as those used in algebra, by giving the same types of questions with different variables.

 Variation theory can help develop students’ analytical and problem solving skills.
 Students can train their minds to look for particular properties as well as pull out anomalies.
 It is a great way to get students to really digest and think about the information they receive.